 We are exposed

-to a tremendous amount of information and stimuli during the day -
+to a tremendous amount of information and stimuli during the day

-but not so much about the conversation you overhead
+you heard today, but not so much about the conversation you overhead

-Sleep is the time
+Sleep is the

-chemical calpain is involved in ridding the brain of extra neurons
+The chemical calpain is involved in ridding the brain of extra neurons

 that you don't use and are getting in the way of construction.
 Most

 of this happens as we sleep.
 In order for it to occur thoroughly

-and

-the maintenance going on.
+and interrupt the maintenance going on.

 So if your child